 Important: You must have administrative privileges to configure G Suite for integration with the AlienApp for G Suite.
 Ask your Google administrator for these privileges.

-First, create a service account.
-See the G Suite Administrator Help for instructions.
+Create a service account according to the instructions in the G Suite Administrator Help page.
 Pay attention to these specifics:

-- In Step 2: Enable the APIs, enable the Admin SDK.
+- In Step 2: Enable the APIs, enable the following:

-In Step 3: Create the service account, do the following
+In Step 4: Create the service account, do the following:

-For key type, select P12 and click Create (item 8 in the article).
+For key type, select P12 and then click Create (item 8 in the article).

 A dialog box opens informing you that the private key has been saved to your computer.
 It also displays the password for the private key.